“Buy the minimum set. For your body, right now. Of the best quality you can afford. Starting with things you can’t or don’t want to borrow.”

 High-density lames tend to be quite expensive but are generally worth it for how long they last.
 There’s nothing wrong with getting a cheap lame but be ready to patch them – see below.

-My personal choice these days are the Leon Paul stainless steel lames for price/performance, or the Negrini ones if I’m splurging.
-PBT deserves an honourable mention especially given their very reasonable cost.
-I avoid most of the others but keep an eye out for what are essentially OEM lame jackets of factories in China.
+I use Leon Paul stainless steel lames for competitions because they are the best on the market in terms of density and cut.
+They are, however, expensive.
+I avoid most of the others because most are OEM lame jackets out of factories in China.
 A lot of top manufacturers have outsourced their lame manufacturing and these factories often sell their extra units under a different brand for a much lower cost.
+I use one for training.

 At some stage, the lame jacket and the glove lame will lose conductivity and ‘die’.
 Don’t throw them away!
 These can be patched by a competent armourer, up to a point.
 Come have a chat to us.
 As an emergency (aka dead spot in a comp) a temporary patch with conductive tape can work.